Adaptive Webpage Fingerprinting from TLS Traces: Experimental Evaluation

-As seen in Figure~\ref{fig:exp_comparison}, out of a pool of 500 possible classes/articles, a top-3 adversary (i.e., the adversary is allowed to guess up to three classes) is able to correctly identify the Wikipedia article visited in more than $>$90\% of the cases.
-Moreover, top-1 adversaries have 58\% probability of correctly labelling the encrypted traffic trace, while top-10 adversaries are always able to correctly identify the page loaded.
-In comparison, \cite{miller2014know} reported a top-15 adversary with accuracy up to 90\%.
-This top-15 adversary has been the state-of-the-art so far, as the literature on webpage fingerprinting is sparse and dated.
 Moving on to larger sets, we evaluate the classification accuracy of our model in slices of Sets A and B with 1000, 3000 and 6000 classes (Figure~\ref{fig:wiki_set}).
 In the scenario of 1000 classes, a top-1 adversary is able to correctly classify previously unseen samples with 50\% accuracy, while in larger sets with 3000 and 6000 classes the same adversary achieves 35\% accuracy.
 In the 1000- and the 3000-classes scenarios, the top-10 adversaries are able to correctly classify more than 90\% of the samples.
 In the 6000-classes case, a top-20 adversary also achieved above-90\% accuracy.
-In other words, an adversary who is allowed to choose 20 out of the 6000 labels ($0.
-3\%$ of the possible labels) has on average $>90\%$ likelihood of selecting the page visited by the user.
+In other words, an adversary who is allowed to choose 20 out of the 6000 labels ($0.3\%$ of the possible labels) has on average $>90\%$ likelihood of correctly inferring the page visited by the user.
+In this and the following experiment, the classification of a single example in the testing phase required $\leq$2 seconds.
+Adversaries that need to improve the performance further can easily parallelize the mapping and classification steps.

-Overall, we demonstrated that adaptive fingerprinting adversaries are scalable and can classify with high accuracy samples originating from a large pool of potential webpages.
-This result extends past works (\cite{danezis2009traffic,miller2014know}) on webpage fingerprinting that presented adversaries capable of classifying up to $500$ pages but did not assume any content overlap (e.g., academic homepages).
-We conclude that attacks against webpages/websites that share part of their content are realistic and can be launched even by adversaries with limited resources.\\
+Overall, we demonstrated that adaptive fingerprinting adversaries are scalable and can classify with high accuracy samples originating from an extended pool of potential webpages.
+This result extends past works (\cite{danezis2009traffic,miller2014know}) on webpage fingerprinting that presented adversaries capable of classifying individual webpages and user journeys.